Venafi/VenafiPS/docs/functions/Get-VenafiIdentity.md

 ```

 ### -All
-Return a complete list of users.
+Return a complete list of local users.
-VaaS only.

 ```yaml
 Type: SwitchParameter